 - Uncanny X-Men #500 (with Ed Brubaker), #501-529, #530-534 (with Kieron Gillen), including crossover with Dark Avengers.

 - Hawkeye #1- one of the last series debuted before Marvel NOW!, critically acclaimed, with issue #11 winning an Eisner for Best Single Issue.

 - The Defenders a book that debuted after Fear Itself with art by Terry Dodson and Jamie McKelvie.
 Finished after 12 issues.

 - Sensational Spider-Man Annual #1, the only Spider-Man story to be nominated for an Eisner award.
 Notably celebrated Peter and MJ's marriage shortly before the infamous One More Day.

-- Satellite Sam, a Noir Murder Mystery revolving around a television studio during the Golden Age of Hollywood that's thrown into turmoil when the star of the titular Flash Gordon-esque TV series is killed, leaving his son both stuck with his father's role and investigating his death.
+- Satellite Sam, a Noir Murder Mystery revolving around a television studio that's thrown into turmoil when the star of the title Flash Gordon-esque TV series is killed, leaving his son both stuck with his father's role and investigating his death.

 - Sex Criminals, critically acclaimed and based on the admittedly ridiculous premise of a young couple who stop time when they orgasm and (naturally) use this ability to rob banks and save their ailing local library.
 Won an Eisner in 2014 for Best New Series.

 - Awesome Mc Cool Name: There is no way in hell he is not an actual crime fighter with a name like Matt Fraction.

 - He isn't a real crime fighter - it's a pseudonym.
 His real last name is Fritchman.